-Unfortunately, sometimes tragedy strikes and we lose a dear friend or a loved one.
+Unfortunately, sometimes tragedy strikes, and we lose a dear friend or a loved one.
 If that tragedy is a death because of negligence or the intentional actions of another individual, you may well be within your rights to take legal action and seek vindication.
-However, before you arrive at that conclusion, consider the following questions:

 What is a Wrongful Death?

 Wrongful death is defined as the demise of a person that was caused by the actions of another individual, company, or organization.
-Wrongful death lawsuits address a number of different circumstances which include:
+Wrongful death cases address a number of different circumstances, which include: